… or printing t3h stuff, ha!

 Here is how it looked.

-And here is a prize giving ceremony (Polish language only)
+And here is a prize-giving ceremony (Polish language only)

-Quartet guys didn’t realize they will get the prize till the very end which was kinda cool 😉
+The quartet guys didn’t realize they will get the prize till the very end which was kinda cool 😉

 Hopefully, they liked it 😉

 We had a small drinking session with demoscene friends at my place.
 During that drinking session, we came up with an idea to honor Grey/MSB (SillyVneture party organizer) with a custom 3D-printed statue.

 The party was about to start within a few weeks so we were already short on time.
 Like last time, Johny of Lamers created a 3D model.
 This time it had four parts.

 Two parts for the base with text printed on it